 Eventlet is a concurrent networking library for Python that allows you to change how you run your code, not how you write it.

-This is a relatively low-traffic list about using and developing eventlet.
+This is a low traffic list about using and developing Eventlet.
 Look through the archives for some useful information and possible answers to questions.

 This is a simple web “crawler” that fetches a bunch of urls using a coroutine pool.
 It has as much concurrency (i.e. pages being fetched simultaneously) as coroutines in the pool.